AndreaSeverini/python-basic/README.md

 - ### 12.F Using Super()
    This topic covers how to use the `super()` function in Python to invoke methods from parent classes.
 It explains the concept of method resolution order (MRO) and demonstrates how to use `super()` to call the `__init__` method of parent classes.
 It provides an example that showcases the usage of `super()` to achieve method overriding and maintain the correct order of method execution in a class hierarchy.

+- ### 12.G Composition and Aggregation
+  ### Composition
+  Composition is a fundamental concept in object-oriented programming (OOP).
+It embodies a class relationship where one class (the _composite_ or _container_ class) incorporates an instance of another class (the _component_ or _content_ class).
+In this relationship, the composite class oversees the creation and lifecycle of the component class.
+  The component class is part of the composite class, implying that the composite class is often not functional without the component class.
+  ### Aggregation
+  Aggregation is another type of object-oriented class association.
+Here, one class (_aggregator_) contains a reference to an instance of another class (the _part_).
+However, in this relationship, the aggregator does not manage the lifecycle of the part class.
+  The part class is associated with the aggregator, but they maintain their own lifecycles, implying that the part can exist independently of the aggregator.
+Hence, the relationship is sometimes described as a "has-a" relationship (the aggregator _has a_ part).
+  ### Differences
+  The crucial difference between composition and aggregation lies in the level of dependency between the classes.
+In composition, the composite class and component class are tightly coupled as the composite class manages the lifecycle of the component class, implying a higher level of dependency.
+  In contrast, in aggregation, the aggregator and part classes are loosely coupled.
+The aggregator class has a reference to the part class, but does not manage its lifecycle, indicating a lower level of dependency.

 ---

 ## 13. Create and Import Modules